creare-com/podpac/doc/source/developer/contributing.md

 - https://docs.scipy.org/doc/numpy/docs/howto_document.html#example-source

 Note that class attributes can be documented multiple ways.
- - Public attributes (traits) should be documented in the preceding line with `#: <type> : <description>.`
+ - Key public attributes and properties should be documented in the main class docstring under `Parameters`.
- - Public properties created with the `@property` decorator should be documented in the getter method.
+ - All public attributes (traits) should be documented in the subsequent line by setting its `__doc__` property.
- - Additionaly, document key public attributes and properties again in the main class docs under `Parameters`.
+ - All public properties created with the `@property` decorator should be documented in the getter method.

 ```python
 class ExampleClass(tl.HasTraits):